nih-sparc/sparc-app/README.md

 # SPARC WEB APPLICATION

 This is the repository for the SPARC-Portal Web Application.
 The application is build using [Nuxt.js](https://nuxtjs.org) and [Vue.js](https://vuejs.org/).

 It depends on the SPARC-API which can be found [here](https://github.com/nih-sparc/sparc-api)

+## Active development is now on sparc-app-2

+This repository has been archived.
+All active development has been moved to [sparc-app-2](https://github.com/nih-sparc/sparc-app-2), which uses newer versions of Nuxt and Vue,

 ## Build Setup